Anguista/PHASE-4-NLP-PROJECT-/README.md

 - **Brand Perception:** How do users feel about Apple products on social media?
 - **Customer Pain Points:** What negative aspects are frequently mentioned?
 - **Market Trends:** Are there specific events or product launches that trigger sentiment shifts?
-- **Comparative Analysis:** Which brand has better sentiment overall?
-Are there specific product categories where one brand outperforms the other in public perception?
 - **Influence of Tweet Content:** Which words or phrases contribute most to each sentiment category?

 #### **How will the results be used in decision-making?**
-- **Marketing Strategy:** Brands can adjust their marketing campaigns based on sentiment trends.
+- **Marketing Strategy:** Apple can adjust its marketing campaigns based on sentiment trends.
-- **Customer Support Prioritization:** If negative sentiment spikes, companies can proactively address issues.
+- **Customer Support Prioritization:** If negative sentiment spikes, Apple can proactively address issues.
 - **Product Improvement:** Insights from common complaints can guide product development.
-- **Competitive Analysis:** Apple and Google can compare their sentiment scores to see which brand is performing better in public perception.
 - **Crisis Management:** Early detection of negative sentiment trends can help mitigate PR disasters.

 ---